ambarpal/dbrp/README.md

 FXML files shifted to src<br />
 Login completed; Add support for popups.<br />

 To run : Download and add MySQL connector to build path.
-Run Main.java after changing PASS in Login.java.
+Run Main.java after changing PASS to MySQL password of your system in Login.java.